mmm84766/KNN-Classification/README.md

 I define evaerthing by comment in Python source-code.

-I used Libaray in this project like Numpy, pandas, matplotlib, Scikit-Learn
+I used Library in this project like Numpy, pandas, matplotlib, Scikit-Learn